CommWebTeam/en_to_fr_mapper/README.md

 ## Part 1:
 Extract lists of the english and french contents from the old structures.

 This is mainly done by replacing the html tags with newlines so that each content separated by tags is on its own line.
 All contents are trimmed of whitespace.
-For example, the string "&lt;p>x&lt;b>   y&lt;/b>z&lt;/p>" creates a list with the following rows:
+For example, the string "&lt;p>x&lt;b>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;y&lt;/b>z&lt;/p>" creates a list with the following rows:
 - x
 - y
 - z